-THEATER 105 Drama Digest 1 UNITŠ - (RPT 3) (CSU)
+THEATER 105 Drama Digest 1 UNITŠ - (RPT 3) (CSU) Lecture 1 hour.

-Enrollment required of Theater majors each semester of attendance
+Enrollment required of Theater majors each semester of

+attendance.

 The student's theatrical experience is enriched through the observation of regularly scheduled programs consisting of acting scenes and exercises from the various Theater classes.
 The basic program is augmented by the appearance of guest artists or theater groups.